 Q. Do you hear productive strategizing about how to improve round-to-round?

-Did this game give you any ideas about how to activate team skills and resources in new ways?
+Did this game give you ideas about how to better advocate for yourself?

 What strengths and talents did you witness, and how could the team better leverage them?